Skip to main content

 Program Overview

-Each module blends expert education, multidisciplinary care, and lived experience.
-Topics include ADHD and executive functioning, medication and treatment options, sleep, time management, eating behaviours, emotional regulation, and relationships.
-The format supports both learning and reflection, helping participants begin to apply insights in meaningful, real-world ways.
+Each module combines education, multidisciplinary perspectives, and lived experience.
+Topics include executive functioning, treatment options, sleep, time management, eating behaviours, emotional regulation, and relationships.
+The structure allows time for both learning and reflection, with a focus on considering how concepts may apply in day-to-day contexts.

-All participants receive a curated Practical Companion and worksheet pack, developed by Dr Emilie Staehr to support integration between sessions.
+All participants receive a Practical Companion and worksheet pack developed by Dr Emilie Staehr to support engagement between sessions.
 A selection of these materials is shown below.

 Pricing Information